nugrahacode/taxi-chicago-sagemaker/README.md

-# Taxi Trip Analysis with SageMaker
+# Chicago Taxi Trip Analysis with SageMaker

 This repository contains the supporting notebooks and code for analysing the data of Chicago taxi trips using AWS Sagemaker.